dotnet/docs/docs/standard/events/index.md

 To define an event, you use the C# [`event`](../../csharp/language-reference/keywords/event.md) or the Visual Basic [`Event`](../../visual-basic/language-reference/statements/event-statement.md) keyword in the signature of your event class, and specify the type of delegate for the event.
 Delegates are described in the next section.

 Typically, to raise an event, you add a method that is marked as `protected` and `virtual` (in C#) or `Protected` and `Overridable` (in Visual Basic).
-Name this method `OnEventName`; for example, `OnDataReceived`.
+Name this method `On`*EventName*; for example, `OnDataReceived`.
 The method should take one parameter that specifies an event data object, which is an object of type <xref:System.EventArgs> or a derived type.
 You provide this method to enable derived classes to override the logic for raising the event.
-A derived class should always call the `OnEventName`- method of the base class to ensure that registered delegates receive the event.
+A derived class should always call the `On`*EventName* method of the base class to ensure that registered delegates receive the event.

 The following example shows how to declare an event named `ThresholdReached`.
 The event is associated with the <xref:System.EventHandler> delegate and raised in a method named `OnThresholdReached`.